Code with Chompers

 • Provide examples of how binary is used in real life.

-• After solving, bring the groups together to compare their answers.
+• Have the groups mix their balloons with one another.
+After both groups have reached a decoded answer, bring the groups together to compare their answers.
 If they got the same answer, discuss how they arrived at it.

 • Did you find it easier to understand binary numbers after the activity?
 Why or why not?